 Introduction.
 Schizophyllum commune Fries is a widespread species of a basidiomycete genus Schizophyllum (Fig.1).
-S. commune is a cosmopolitan species and occupies all continents except for Antarctica (Cooke 1961).
-S. commune is a xilotrophe basidiomycete, however, it usually utilizes saprotrophic nutrition type, and is to be found on both dry and wet trunks.
+S. commune found on all continents except for Antarctica (Cooke 1961).
+S. commune is a xylotrophic basidiomycete; however, it usually utilizes saprotrophic nutrition type, and is to be found on both dry and wet tree trunks.
 It can also attack living plants at damaged spots (Cooke 1961; Takemoto et al. 2010), causing white rot of wood (Takemoto et al. 2010).
-Unlike most of the homobasidiomycetes, S. commune can produce fruit bodies on artificial media, thus becoming one of the popular model basidiomycetes (Niederpruem and Wessels 1969).
+Unlike most of the homobasidiomycetes, S. commune can produce fruit bodies on artificial media, thus becoming one of the popular model basidiomycetes for experimentation (Niederpruem and Wessels 1969).